koraytugay/koraytugay.github.io/content/various/maven.md

 Instead of executing a goal, a phase of a lifecycle can also be  executed via `mvn <phase-name>`.

 ## Plugins
-Start by reading the [Maven Plugins](https://maven.apache.org/plugins/) page.
-Read the [Apache Maven Compiler Plugin](https://maven.apache.org/plugins/maven-compiler-plugin/) documentation to get a better understanding and the [compile](https://maven.apache.org/plugins/maven-compiler-plugin/compile-mojo.html) goals documentation.
+Start by reading the [Maven Plugins](https://maven.apache.org/plugins/) page to get an overall understanding of plugins.
+Read the [Apache Maven Compiler Plugin](https://maven.apache.org/plugins/maven-compiler-plugin/) documentation to get a better understanding of a specific plguin and the [compile](https://maven.apache.org/plugins/maven-compiler-plugin/compile-mojo.html) goal documentation to get a better understanding of a specific goal of plugin.

 ### Configuring a Plugin in pom
 This is an example on how the `compiler` plugin can be configured: